JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 [Equipment]
 - Added 3 Shooter to Shotgun Surgeon perk list
 - Added Pipe bomb missing to Demo Expert Perk List
-- Fixed rail cannon zooming bug
+- Fixed Rail Cannon zooming bug
 - Fixed 5mm SMG loot list count
 - Fixed list error that prevented BoS NPCs from spawning with some of the new weapons
 - Fixed visbility condition for Nuka Grenade recipe, added extra safety conditions to all recipes